Southern Arterial Route: 'Proposed Truck Route' plan of 1969

-The "Proposed Truck Route" plan of 1969, prepared by Cameron and McNamara, was almost identical to the Arterial/Gateway/Distributor/Link announcements published in the two years prior.
+The "Proposed Truck Route" plan of 1969, prepared by Cameron and McNamara, was almost identical to later Arterial/Gateway/Distributor/Link announcements.
 This truck plan included a one-way pair from Ultimo to Bourke Road (Green Square), with a dashed line for a new road directly from Gibbons Street at Lawson Street to near Abercrombie Street.

 F6 Southern Expressway

 By 1970, the City of Sydney Planning Scheme map showed an expressway parallel on the west side of the future Southern Arterial Route corridor.
 A detailed map for Camperdown, Darlington, Forest Lodge, Glebe and Ultimo included a shaded area for the Southern Expressway - requiring the demolition of wide tracts of buildings.

 The 1974 Sydney Area Transportation Study recommended retaining the urban expressways.

 The February 1976 UTAC report made several recommendations including that "Construction of the first stage of the North Western Expressway be completed as the replacement route for the present Pyrmont Bridge, but further construction west of Darling Harbour be suspended and suitable links to the existing street network be developed" (4d).
 These links were described in the Glebe Island Arterial (Anzac Bridge) Environmental Impact Statement, which also stated "separate investigation into the possibility of upgrading the southern approaches to the Glebe Island Arterial by making Harris Street and Wattle Street a one way pair over part of their length is presently in hand and does not form part of this E.I.S.".